-- Provide comprehensive resources around social determinant of health screening resources including tools to measure need around social determinants of health.
-Tools include but are not limited to: - OneCare Vermont: Self-Sufficiency Outcomes Matrix, - o Oregon Family Wellbeing Assessment, - o Other tools
+- Create a mechanism to link the gestational parent's identification to the newborn's identification.
+This can be done on a statewide level (as in New York State) or through and in partnership with health plans. - Provide comprehensive resources around social determinant of health screening resources including tools to measure need around social determinants of health.
+Tools include but are not limited to: - o OneCare Vermont: Self-Sufficiency Outcomes Matrix - o Oregon Family Wellbeing Assessment - o Other tools